About Wyndlair Puppies:

 Puppy Reservation List:

 We work from a reservation list for our puppies, and most have homes waiting for them before they are born.
 If you have decided you want a Wyndlair Collie puppy, e-mail us for a Puppy Application.
 We will review your completed application, then schedule a follow-up phone interview.
 We will also ask for references.
 Once you are approved, a $300 deposit will be required to reserve your place on our list, noting any requests you have (color, gender, coat type, etc.).
-Your deposit is refundable up to the point that your puppy turns 2 weeks of age.
-If we do not anticipate being able to fulfill your special request within 12 months, we will still take your reservation, but we will not require a deposit until closer to the time.
+We do not consider applicants on our reservation list until we have approved the application and the deposit has been received.
+The deposit is 100% refundable up to the point that the litter turns 4 weeks of age.
+After that point, we reserve the right to retain the deposit if we need to advertise the puppy or need to hold on to it longer until we have an approved family.

 Our Collie puppies receive the following care prior to sale: